Julien-Blanc-tgcm/indexed_array/docs/introduction.md

 Another example comes from the lift industry.
 Floors are, in the DS417 specification, defined from 1 to 254, 0 being reserved to indicate the car (255 indicating all floors).
-If we are storing the list of active calls for a floor, it is much more convenient to use 1-based indexing than 0-based, for consistency accross the program.
+If we are storing the list of active calls for every floor in a table, it is much more convenient to use 1-based indexing than 0-based, for consistency accross the program.

 # The old solution: unscoped enums (or defines)